tahira-h/Colsh_Bank_Analysis/README.md

 The accuracy rate of the DecisionTreeClassifier model provided wrong calculations of 21 data points missed, and a lower accuracy score of 79%(0.70) than the data provided.
 In contrast, the accuracy rate of the RandomForestClassifier model provided wrong calculations of 18 data points missed, and a higher accuracy score of 82%(0.82).

 Recommendation

-With Easy Ensemble AdaBoost Classifier having the highest percentage of accuracy score, balance of precision, and recall scores.
-It is recommended that LendingClub uses Easy Ensemble AdaBoost Classifier's data to predict credit risk.

 With RandomForestClassifier model having the highest percentage score of accuracy.
 It is recommended that bank services company Colsh Tech use the RandomForestClassifier model to present the better accuracy score for clients listed in the dataset.